 This tutorial walks you through building a professional note-taking app using Adalo’s no-code platform.
-You’ll create an app with note creation/editing, tags and folders, search, and optional cloud integrations—without code.
+You’ll create an app with note creation/editing, tags and folders, search, and optional cloud integrations.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code.

 Prerequisites & Plan Setup